-Potentilla (Potentilla spp.), also called cinquefoil, is an ideal ground cover for partly shady areas.
-This attractive little plant spreads by means of underground runners.
+Potentilla (Potentilla spp.), also called cinquefoil, is an ideal groundcover for partly shady areas.
+This attractive, little plant spreads by means of underground runners.
 Its lemony-colored flowers that last all spring and strawberry-scented foliage make it irresistible.

 Spring Cinquefoil Plants in Gardens

 These plants are evergreen in mild climates.
-They grow 3 to 6 inches tall, with each leaf made up of five leaflets.
+They grow 3 to 6 inches (8-15 cm.) tall, with each leaf made up of five leaflets.
 Potentilla gets the name “cinquefoil” from the French word “cinq” which means five.

 You won’t want to grow creeping potentilla in gardens, where it quickly takes over an area.
 Instead, use it as a lawn replacement in areas with light foot traffic, in rock gardens, or in rock walls.
-Some gardeners use it as a ground cover in bulb beds.
+Some gardeners use it as a groundcover in bulb beds.

-There are some lovely types of creeping potentilla that bloom in white and shades of orange and pink; however, the seeds to these varieties don’t always breed true.
+There are some lovely types of creeping potentilla that bloom in white and shades of orange and pink; however, the seeds of these varieties don’t always breed true.
 Since the plants produce seeds that fall to the ground and germinate, you may find these types reverting to yellow.

 Growing Creeping Cinquefoil